 • Read the instructions carefully.
 Be familiar with the controls and the proper use of the equipment.

-• Never allow children or people unfamiliar with these instructions to use the lawnmower.
+• Never allow children or people unfamiliar with these instructions to use the machine.
 Local regulations can restrict the age of the operator.

-• Never mow while people, especially children, or pets are nearby.
+• Never operate machine while people, especially children, or pets are nearby.

 • Keep in mind that the operator or user is responsible for accidents or hazards occurring to other people or their property.

 • Do not carry passengers.